Selling Guide: How to Sell Your Property in Marbella

 When you sell, you may be liable for capital gains tax on your profit.

-- It applies to your profit — the difference between your net sale result (minus costs like agency and lawyer fees) and your total acquisition cost (including purchase price, taxes, notary fees, and documented improvements)
+• It applies to your profit — the difference between your net sale proceeds, after costs such as agency and lawyer fees, and your total acquisition cost, including the purchase price, taxes, notary fees, and documented improvements

 When a non-resident sells, the buyer withholds 3% of the sale price and pays it to the tax office as an advance.
-This is not an additional cost — it's a retention.
-You then file to receive it back, and if you have no pending debt, you will get it back.
+This is not an additional cost — it is a retention.
+You can then file to recover the relevant amount, and if you have no pending tax debt, you may receive it back.

 What buyers pay (for your reference):

-- Total buyer costs: 12–13% on top of the purchase price
+• Total buyer costs: around 12–13% on top of the purchase price

-Buyers purchasing a resale property as an investment with the intention to resell within 5 years can apply for a reduced transfer tax of 2% instead of 7%.
-If they keep the home longer, they pay the difference plus interest.
-This can be useful information to share with potential investor buyers.
+Buyers purchasing a resale property as an investment with the intention of reselling within 5 years may apply for a reduced transfer tax rate of 2% instead of 7%.
+If they keep the property for longer, they must pay the difference plus interest.
+This can be useful information to share with investor buyers.

 11. After the Sale

-Once the sale is complete, there are a few final steps.
+Once the sale is complete, there are a few final steps to take.

 Transfer of utilities:

-Ensure all utility contracts (water, electricity, internet) are properly transferred out of your name.
-Failure to do this can result in you receiving bills after you no longer own the property.
+Make sure all utility contracts such as water, electricity, and internet are properly transferred out of your name.
+Failing to do so can result in you receiving bills after you no longer own the property.

 Notify the council:

-Your lawyer should notify the council so future IBI property tax and garbage collection bills are issued to the new owner.
+Your lawyer should notify the local council so that future IBI property tax and rubbish collection bills are issued to the new owner.

 Community fees:

-Ensure you have paid all community fees up to the date of completion and provide relevant documentation to the buyer.
+Make sure you have paid all community fees up to the completion date and provide the relevant documentation to the buyer.

 Final documentation: